11notes/docker-keeweb/README.md

 # docker-keeweb
 Keeweb with local hosted kdbx files (nginx, webdav, http auth).
-The idea is to mount the kdbx from another source (nfs, cifs, etc) and use them localy within keeweb, secured by HTTP auth and SSL.
+The idea is to mount the kdbx from another source (nfs, cifs) and use them localy within keeweb, secured by HTTP auth and SSL.

 ## Volumes
 * /keeweb/www/etc - Purpose: Location of keeweb json config file